utter-project/ELITR-Bench/README.md

   ```
   python -m eval.eval_prometheus --data_path "./data" --json_filename "elitr-bench-qa_test2_st_s2023.json" --base_model "prometheus-eval/prometheus-13b-v1.0" --temperature 0.6 --top_p 0.9 --max_gen_len 1024 --repetition_penalty 1.0 --do_sample True --seed 2023
   ```

+Similarly to the response selection scripts, the argument ``--lang "czech"`` should be added to the commands above to perform the evaluation in the English-Czech cross-lingual scenario.
+Again, the cross-lingual scenario also requires using the JSON files contained in the czech.zip archive (e.g., using ``elitr-bench-czech-qa_test2.json`` instead of ``elitr-bench-qa_test2.json``).

 ### Funding
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b7/Flag_of_Europe.svg/1200px-Flag_of_Europe.svg.png" width=10% height=10%>